Building Libraries and Library Additions: A Selected Annotated Bibliography

 ADA -- Americans with Disabilities Act.

 See the online ADA resources compiled by ALA's Association of Specialized and Cooperative Library Agencies (ASCLA, a division of ALA), including the Library Services for People with Disabilities Policy and Library Accessibility--What You Need to Know toolkit series of fifteen tipsheets, edited by Monique DeLatte.
+The ADA and Libraries post on the Ask the ALA library Blog covers minimum aisle width between stacks.
+ADA and Bookmobiles is part of Mobile Libraries.

 American Institute of Architects (AIA).
 You and Your Architect.
 Washington, DC: The AIA.